 Not quite sure of the tour options available?
 TourRadar is an excellent search engine for group tours.
 They have hundreds of different tour companies and thousands of tours for you to peruse.

-They also run a promotion which gives you a credit of up to $50 for every friend that you invite to their site.
+They also run a promotion that gives you a credit of up to $50 for every friend that you invite to their site.

 If you are an active traveler and looking to visit a number of attractions at your destination here are a couple of ways to save on the experience: